 This comprehensive guide will give you an insight into supply chain cybersecurity and risk management.
 The table of contents at the right-hand side enables you to navigate the different sections.

 The interconnected nature of the world means we can employ external organisations to deliver beneficial services to our own in the blink of any eye.
-Technology allows us to share information far and wide, to our colleagues, customers and partners.
+Technology allows us to share information far and wide, with our colleagues, customers and partners.
 It allows outsourcing, subcontracting, and sharing of the processing of information at a scale not previously seen, sometimes with organisations we’ve never met.

 This means enterprises no longer sit within a digital walled castle.
 Now, they are part of a network of networks, where their suppliers provision their payroll, process expenses, order hire cars (conveniently to home addresses), process their sensitive data and deliver physical goods and services on their behalf.
 This means most organisations now have a complex supply chain, where their supplier subcontracts to another supplier and they subcontract and so on, to such an extent that information is crossing multiple organisational and political boundaries in an electronic heartbeat.

 These supplier relationships reduce costs and increase business efficiency, but they also give rise to new risks.
 The increased sharing of information or connectivity to our systems increases our vulnerability to security breaches.

 Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, reputation and remain compliant with sector, regulatory and national legislative bodies.

 Setting the Scene